RDA Eyre Peninsula Committee Members

 Heather has farmed with her husband in the Kimba District for over 40 years and is heavily involved in local community development and tourism.
 Heather holds a Diploma in the Australian Institute of Company Directors Course, and a Cert 4 in Tourism Sales & Marketing.
 In 2006 Heather was awarded the SA Rural Women’s Award.

 Travis Barber joined the Regional Development Australia Eyre Peninsula Board in January 2021.
-Travis is in his second term as Mayor of the District Council of Streaky Bay and is the Eyre Peninsula Local Government Association’s (EPLGA) representative on the South Australian Regional Organisation of Councils (SAROC).
+Travis is in his third term as Mayor of the District Council of Streaky Bay and is an executive on the Eyre Peninsula Local Government Association (EPLGA) Board.

-Travis has a background in the fishing industry and property industry and has fought hard to ensure the continuity of health services to the Streaky Bay community.
-Travis has a genuine passion and drive for tourism and to see Eyre Peninsula showcase and prosper for all it has to offer.
+Travis has a background in the fishing and property industries, and has a holiday accommodation business.
+He has a genuine passion and drive for tourism and to see Eyre Peninsula showcase and prosper for all it has to offer.
+Travis has fought hard to ensure continuity of health services to the Streaky Bay community, and has a passion to see Eyre Peninsula progress as one of the States, if not Australia’s most progressive and liveable regional areas.

 Pam Schlink

-Pam Schlink is a well-connected member of the community having lived all over the Eyre Peninsula and been involved with various Boards, not-for-profit organisations, sporting clubs and community organisations.
+Pam Schlink is a well-connected member of the Eyre Peninsula community.
+Pam has experience in the local government sector and has been involved with various boards, not-for-profit organisations, sporting clubs and community organisations.
 She has a strong commitment and passion for living and working on the Eyre Peninsula, with a focus on tourism and community events.

 Matthew Waller

-Matt Waller has qualifications in agriculture, an extensive background in fishing and aquaculture and is a very experienced tourism operator.
-He brings significant expertise relative to the region’s visitor economy.
+Matt Waller has qualifications in agriculture, an extensive background in fishing and aquaculture and is a vastly experienced tourism operator.
+He is an energetic and innovative tourism professional and brings significant expertise relative to the region’s visitor economy.